Rule 14-409. Self-study categories of Accredited CLE defined.

 (a) Lecturing, teaching, panel discussions and community outreach.

-(1) Lawyers who lecture in an accredited CLE program will receive credit for three hours for each hour spent lecturing, including participating as a presenter in a panel discussion.
+(a)(1) Lawyers or paralegal practitioners who lecture in an Accredited CLE program will receive Self-Study credit for three hours for each hour spent lecturing, including participating as a presenter in a panel discussion.
 No lecturing or teaching credit is available for preparation time.

-(2) Lawyers who lecture in a community outreach capacity may receive credit for each hour spent lecturing to groups of 5 or more non-lawyers for the purpose of educating a non-lawyer audience about legal topics.
-Community outreach may include, but is not limited to a lecture made by a lawyer about the lawyer’s deliberation on legal subject matter as an elected or appointed member of a public policy making body that is created by statute or constitution and a lecture by a lawyer about the structure of Government, the Utah Constitution, the U.S. Constitution or any legislation of either the Utah Legislature or U.S. Congress.
+(a)(2) Lawyers or paralegal practitioners who lecture in a community outreach capacity may receive Self-Study credit for each hour spent lecturing to groups of 5 or more non-lawyers and non-paralegal practitioners for the purpose of educating a non-lawyer and non-paralegal practitioner audience about legal topics.
+Community outreach may include, but is not limited to, a lecture made by a lawyer or paralegal practitioner about the lawyer’s or paralegal practitioner’s deliberation on legal subject matter as an elected or appointed member of a public policy making body that is created by statute or constitution and a lecture by a lawyer or a paralegal practitioner about the structure of Government, the Utah Constitution, the U.S. Constitution or any legislation of either the Utah Legislature or U.S. Congress.
 Such community outreach lecturing, however, must be referenced in an agenda or outline format identifying: the body to whom the lecture is presented; the date, hour, and duration of the lecture; and the topics covered.
-Community outreach lecturing on legal subjects is eligible for a maximum of nine (9) hours of self-study credit for a Compliance Cycle.
+Community outreach lecturing on legal subjects by a lawyer is eligible for a maximum of four hours of Accredited Self-Study credit for a Compliance Cycle.
 Community outreach lecturing on legal subjects by a paralegal practitioner is eligible for a maximum of two hours of Accredited Self-Study credit for a Compliance Cycle.

-Effective November 1, 2018.
+Effective May 1, 2021.